MicrosoftDocs/powerapps-docs/powerapps-docs/common-data-service/common-data-service-for-apps-developer-overview.md

 ms.topic: article
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 02/20/2018
+ms.date: 03/11/2018
 ms.author: jdaly
 ---
-# Introduction to model apps for developers
+# Common Data Service for Apps Developer Overview
 PowerApps offers users, businesses, partners, independent software vendors (ISVs), and systems integrators (SIs) a powerful platform for building line-of-business apps.
-The new addition to PowerApps in this release are model apps built using the new Common Data Service for Apps.
-The Common Data Service for Apps now contains the core functionality of the Dynamics 365 Customer Engagement  applications.
-With model apps, you can build apps that use the same extensibility capabilities as those applications or extend those applications.
+The new addition to PowerApps in this release is the new Common Data Service for Apps.
+The Common Data Service for Apps now contains the core functionality of the Dynamics 365 Customer Engagement platform.

 ## Get a developer instance
 The first thing to do is get an environment you can experiment with as you learn.